 Dutch Police Dog program or what is known as the “Koninklijke Nederlandse Politiehond Vereniging” (KNPV) training program.
 In the Netherlands, you will find mostly Dutch Shepherd in the KNPV, and in fact, two of the three founders of the KNPV training program were also involved in the Dutch Shepherd Club.
 These dogs are bred to be working police protection dogs and have garnered the majority of the awards in the national KNPV championships since the year 2000.

 Since the Dutch Shepherds that go through the KNPV program do not have to adhere to the strict FCI pedigree requirements, they are often cross-bred with the Malinois breed.
-Technically, when the puppies of this cross are a brindle-colored coat, they are classified as Dutch Shepherds.
-These cross-bred Dutch Shepherds are larger and more driven workers than the purebred dogs, but still maintain the calm disposition noted in purebred Dutch Shepherds.
+Technically, when the puppies of this cross are brindle-colored coats, they are classified as Dutch Shepherds.
+These cross-bred Dutch Shepherds are larger and more driven workers than the purebred dogs, but still, maintain the calm disposition noted in purebred Dutch Shepherds.

 To learn more about personal protection dogs for sale, contact our organization.
 Our experienced professionals can help you learn more about the Dutch Shepherd as well as other breeds that make excellent personal protection dogs.